ChilliCream/website/website/blog/2019-11-25-strawberry-shake_2.md

    Batching support with the `@export` directive is as well planned for the initial release of _Strawberry Shake_.

 1. Code Generation
-   The current code generation produces quite nice code, but it can produce issues where the types from your own project collide with the code generation.
+   The current code generation produces quite nice code, but it can produce issues where the types from your own project collide with the generated code.
 With the next view builds we will add an option to use full type names in those cases.
    Also, we will add the code generation attribute to the generated files.
+So there are refinements going on in this area.

 1. Defer / Stream
    We are planning to add support for defer and stream to the client.
-This feature depends on our server implementation so we will have to see how far we are on execution plans before we can start on it.
+This feature depends on our server implementation so we will have to see how far we are on execution plans before we can start on it for the client.

+I hope you enjoy what we are building.
+We are tying to bring GraphQL on .NET to the next level.
+While we still are miles away from what the JavaScript world has to offer we hope to close these gaps over the next year and even pull ahead in some areas.
+We love GraphQL and are passionate about it.
+We strongly believe that with our newest member _Strawberry Shake_ we really can make things like _Xamarin_ and _Blazor_ so much better.
+We have planned a lot more and hope to bring data fetching in .NET to a whole new level over the next year.
+Ideally you just want to decalre in your .NET component the data that you need and all the client logic is infered from that, kind of the way relay works in JavaScript.

 If you want to get into contact with us head over to our [slack channel](https://join.slack.com/t/hotchocolategraphql/shared_invite/enQtNTA4NjA0ODYwOTQ0LTViMzA2MTM4OWYwYjIxYzViYmM0YmZhYjdiNzBjOTg2ZmU1YmMwNDZiYjUyZWZlMzNiMTk1OWUxNWZhMzQwY2Q) and join our community.